How it works

 Xybern inside your AI product

 Xybern integrates directly into your AI platform stack.
 It sits between your model outputs and your end users.
-Every output your platform delivers has been intercepted, verified, scored and recorded before it reaches the user.
-Your platform gains enforcement and provenance as a native capability.
+Every output your platform delivers has been intercepted, authorised against policy, and recorded before it reaches the user.
+Your platform gains authorisation and provenance as a native capability.

 • Single API integration, no infrastructure rebuild